From Contact Centre Management to Customer Experience Management – do you have what it takes?

 I don’t think you have to come up through the Contact Centre industry to succeed in Customer Experience management.

-But with that said, if you’re able to channel the Customer-centricity you achieved in the ‘heart’ of Customer Service to the organization at large – you’ve got some very specific advantages.
+But with that said, if you’re able to channel the Customer-centricity you achieved in your Centre to the organization at large – you’ve earned credibility and a strong degree of readiness.